 Permission denied (publickey).

-Verify your key permissions on the client machine.
-Private keys must be readable only by you:
+Verify key permissions on the client machine.
+Private keys must be readable only by your account:

 Fix incorrect permissions using chmod: